Moments of L-functions and Liouville-Green method: Introduction

-As the main tool we choose the Liouville-Green method (also called WKB approximation or the Liouville-Steklov method).
-It is one of the oldest approximation techniques widely applied, for example, in quantum mechanics.
+The most challenging problem is to prove sharp estimates for $\phi_k(x)$ and $\Phi_k(x)$ that are uniform in both parameters $x$ and $k$.
+The key observation is that these functions are solutions of second-order differential equations, and therefore, we can choose the Liouville-Green method as our main tool.
+This method, also called the WKB approximation or the Liouville-Steklov method, is one of the oldest approximation techniques widely applied, for example, in quantum mechanics.
 The idea of using it in analytic number theory belongs to Kuznetsov.
 The method is based on the observation that "close" differential equations have "close" solutions.
-Accordingly, in Section \ref{section:LG} we find differential equations satisfied by functions \eqref{eq:phikint} and \eqref{eq:Phikint}.
+Accordingly, in Section \ref{section:LG} we find differential equations satisfied by the functions $\phi_k(x)$ and $\Phi_k(x)$.
 The given equations can be approximated by other differential equations which have "simpler" functions as solutions.
-This allows approximating the error terms uniformly in $k$ with any power of precision.
+This allows approximating the off-diagonal terms uniformly in $k$ with any power of precision.
 See Theorems \ref{thm:approxphi} and \ref{thm:approxPhi}.

-The Liouville-Green approximation models the behavior of functions \eqref{eq:phikint} and \eqref{eq:Phikint} using $Y_0$ and $K_0$- Bessel functions with the large parameter $k$ in the argument.
-This shows that in the required ranges $\Phi_k(x)$ decays exponentially and $\phi_k(x)$ is oscillatory.
-To smooth out the oscillations of $\phi_k(x)$ one can average the error terms over weight with a suitable test function, reproving the result of Iwaniec and Sarnak \eqref{eq:onaverage}, as shown in Theorem \ref{thm: on average}.
+More precisely, the Liouville-Green approximation models the behaviour of the functions $\phi_k(x)$ and $\Phi_k(x)$ using the $J$, $Y$ and $K$- Bessel functions with the large parameter $k$ in the argument.
+Accordingly, we conclude that in the required ranges $\Phi_k(x)$ decays exponentially and $\phi_k(x)$ is oscillatory.
+To smooth out the oscillations of $\phi_k(x)$ one can average the off-diagonal terms over weight with a suitable test function, reproving the result of Iwaniec and Sarnak \eqref{eq:onaverage}, as shown in Theorem \ref{thm: on average}.

 Asymptotic formulas for twisted moments have several other applications.
 For example, Hough \cite{H} considered zero-density estimates for $L$-functions in the weight aspect.
 His proof is based on the asymptotic evaluation of the second moment near the critical line with the error term estimated as $O(l^{3/4}k^{-1/2+\epsilon})$ at the central point.
-The same error bound was obtained by Ng Ming Ho \cite{NMH} using different approach.
+The same error bound was obtained by Ng \cite{NMH} using a different approach.
 Our method (see Theorem \ref{secondmoment}) yields $O(l^{1/2}k^{-1/2+\epsilon})$.

-Finally, techniques developed in the present paper can be beneficial in solving other problems in analytic number theory which involve analysis of special functions.
+Finally, the techniques developed in the present paper can be beneficial in solving other problems in analytic number theory which involve analysis of special functions.
 In particular, our approach yields new results for moments of symmetric square $L$-functions in the weight aspect.
 See \cite{BF2} for details.